-10. The following information is required in applications for import permits: particulars of importer, company registration certificate issued by the Singapore Registry of Companies and Businesses, product description, product quantity, mode of transport, port of shipment/transport, product brand/serial number/model/make and country of origin, applicant details, warehouse details and responsible person.
+10. The following information is required in applications for importer's licence: particulars of importer, company registration certificate issued by the Singapore Registry of Companies and Businesses, product description, product quantity, mode of transport, port of shipment/transport, product brand/serial number/model/make and country of origin, applicant details, warehouse details and responsible person.
 In addition, importers of the products listed under question 2 are required to apply and obtain an importer's licence from HSA, whose requirements can be found on its website.

-Therapeutic products, medical devices (unless it is a Class A medical device which is exempted from registration), Chinese proprietary medicines, oral dental gums, cell tissue and gene therapy products (unless it is a Class 1 CTGTP which is exempted from registration) and tobacco products are required to be registered with HSA prior to importation.
-Therapeutic products and medical devices imported through a special authorisation/approval route from HSA (e.g. for reexports, supply to ships and/or aircraft, clinical trials, non-clinical purposes and personal use) do not require a product registration.
+Therapeutic products, medical devices (unless it is a Class A medical device which is exempted from registration), Chinese proprietary medicines, oral dental gums, cell tissue and gene therapy products (unless it is a Class 1 Cell, Tissue and Gene Therapy Products (CTGTP) which is exempted from registration) are required to be registered with HSA prior to importation.

+Therapeutic products, medical devices and Class 2 CTGTPs imported through a special authorisation/approval route from HSA (e.g. for re-exports, supply to ships and/or aircraft, clinical trials, non-clinical purposes and personal use) do not require a product registration.